 Pursuant to the Bank's Articles of Association, a Board of Directors with 5-11 members and a Supervisory Board with 5-9 members operate at the Bank.
-The present Board of Directors has 10 members, none of whom are female, while the Supervisory Board has 6 members, including one female member since 15 April 2016 (the mandate of the current female member began on 12 April 2019).
+The present Board of Directors has 11 members, including one female member, while the Supervisory Board has 6 members, including one female member.
 The Bank's senior management currently consists of 6 persons, none of whom are women.